 As the weather gets warmer or as you start doing longer runs, it becomes increasingly important to drink water on your run.
 There are many different types of bottles and bottle carriers that will help keep you hydrated.

-Soft bottles are a relatively new addition to the running scene and they do have a number of advantages.
+Soft bottles are becoming more and more popular for runners and for good reason as they do have a number of advantages.
 One of these is that the water doesn't slosh around (the water is basically held in a vacuum).
 Because of this the bottle gradually gets smaller as you drink and so when you have drunk everything the bottle hardly takes up any space.

 Straightforward soft bottles

 Here are a few options.
-The Ronhill bottles come in a set of 2 different sizes.
-Salomon do three different sizes of bottle, the largest holds 500ml.
+Salomon do two different sizes of bottle, the largest holds 500ml.
 A new Salomon soft bottle is the Salomon soft flask speed, it is shaped so that it is easier to put back into your vest.
 It also comes with an extra cap so that you can stash the bottle in your pack.
 There are also Montane and Ultimate Direction soft bottles.

 So if you have a waist pack or rucksack that works well for you already, one of the soft bottle options would almost certainly fit in it.
 (Remembering as you drink, the bottle takes up less and less space).